codecop/dependency-breaking-katas/README.md

 Exercises to practice breaking dependencies in legacy code to create tests for it.

-## Assignments for Techniques ##
+## Goal ##

 We have some legacy code.
 We need to make changes.
-To make changes we need to create/add tests.
+To make changes we need to introduce tests first.
 We might have to change some code to enable testing.
 We need to introduce so-called Seams (see [Michael Feathers' Working Effectively with Legacy Code](https://www.goodreads.com/book/show/44919.Working_Effectively_with_Legacy_Code)).

+Changing code without test is risky, so we want to

+* Only change as little code as possible.
+* Rely on automated Refactoring tools as much as possible.
+* You must not change the public API of the class.

-Assignments for techniques:
+### Assignments for Techniques ###

 * Parameterise Constructor
 * Subclass And Override Method